alexkisielewicz/travel-shutter/TESTING.md

 ## JavaScript Validation

-JavaScript files were validated using [ESLint](https://eslint.org/) that was installed and configured in IDE.
+JavaScript files were validated using [ESLint](https://eslint.org/) that was installed and configured in IDE using npm.

 - all quotes have been changed to double quotes
 - single quotes that were apostrophe in the text were escaped with \&apos;
 - error: Do not pass children as props.
 Instead, nest children between the opening and closing tags when i add this part "children={}" was omitet as the fragment of code was as in "Moments" walkthroug project and this is common warning
-- react import was added in some files as error wash shown "React must be in scope when using JSX".
+- react import was added in some files as error was shown "React must be in scope when using JSX".
-- "class" attribute has been used incorrectly instead of "className" in couple of files, it have been corrected.
+- "class" attribute has been used incorrectly couple of times instead of "className", it has been corrected.
 - there were no more errors as syntax was also checked in IDE and React compiler during development.
 - ESlint has been uninstalled after validation and dependencies were removed from package.json

 ## Lighthouse performance audit

 I ran multiple Lighthouse tests using both JPG images with sizes close to the maximum accepted by the backend app (up to 2MB) and optimized .webp images in the next-gen format, with sizes not exceeding 250KB.
 In both cases, the performance scores were around 75.
-Since all the images are loaded from Cloudinary quickly, I consider this result satisfactory, further compression of images showes visible artifacts and drop in tonal range.
+Since all the images are loaded from Cloudinary quickly, I consider this result satisfactory, further compression of images makes artifacts visible and couses drop in tonal range.

 ![Lighthouse](docs/img/testing_lighthouse1.png)